ChunyuanLI/ALICE/README.md

 Best ICP=9.279+-0.07, and MSE=0.0803+-0.007, when \lambda=1

-Note: we pre-trained a "perfect" MNIST classifier (100\% training accuract) to compute the [inception score for MNIST](https://github.com/ChunyuanLI/MNIST_Inception_Score)
+Note: we pre-trained a "perfect" MNIST classifier (100\% training accuracy) to compute the [inception score for MNIST](https://github.com/ChunyuanLI/MNIST_Inception_Score).

 Image Generation             |  Image Reconstruction :-------------------------:|:-------------------------: